iPhone 8 Price and Release Date UK: All you need to know about the iPhone 8 Plus

 Under the hood, there’s Apple’s new A11 Bionic processor, which the company says comes with a host of performance benefits.
 And in terms of camera specs, the iPhone 8 features a 12-megapixel primary camera, while the iPhone 8 Plus features a more impressive dual-lens setup that pairs a 12-megapixel rear ƒ/1.8 lens with a telephoto ƒ/2.8 lens.

 The table below features a full rundown of the iPhone 8 and the iPhone 8 Plus’ specs, or hit the link below for our full comparison.

 Related: iPhone 8 vs iPhone 8 Plus

 |Primary Camera||12-megapixel rear camera, ƒ/1.8||Dual lens rear camera: 12MP, ƒ/1.8 with telephoto, ƒ/2.8 (OIS)|

 |Micro SD Slot?||No||No|

 iPhone 8 Software – Will it run on iOS 11?

-At the annual WWDC conference in June, Apple showcased the latest version of its mobile and tablet operating system: iOS 11.
+Way back at its annual WWDC conference in June, Apple showcased the latest version of its mobile and tablet operating system: iOS 11.

 So what’s new?
 Well there are plenty of upgrades coming with iOS 11, including an update to Messages.
 In iOS 11, there will be a bigger focus on apps and stickers, featuring a redesigned app picker.
 There’s also cloud syncing so your messages carry (or delete) across from an old phone to a new phone.